jalajkumar8123/StreamAPI/README.md

 Added some changes at first
+changing this line to check the updated values